mtsfreitas/arts-portfolio/README.md

 # arts-portfolio

-## Here you will find some freelance jobs I've done as a graphic designer
+## Here you will find some freelance jobs I've done as a UI/UX designer

 Tools used: